-If you're thinking of celebrating your birthday at Disneyland, you may have heard or read a lot of confusing things.
+If you've been researching elsewhere, you may have heard or read a lot of confusing things about Disneyland birthdays.
 Some of them are true, some are out of date, and some are nothing but urban legend.

 Birthday Buttons Are Free: The most important thing to do is to get a birthday button.
-You can pick one up any time at Disneyland's City Hall or Chamber of Commerce in California Adventure.
-If you're staying in a Disney-owned hotel, ask for it when you check in.
+You can pick one up any time at Disneyland's City Hall or at Chamber of Commerce in California Adventure.
+If you're staying in a Disney-owned hotel, ask for one when you check in.

-H ow to Get Character Birthday Greetings: If you're wearing a birthday button and ask a character for an autograph, and they'll leave a birthday message.
+How to Get Character Birthday Greetings: If you're wearing a birthday button and ask a character for an autograph, and they'll leave a birthday message.
 Bring a greeting card for them to sign, and it will be a great souvenir.

-Birthday Parties in Disneyland
+Having a Birthday Party in Disneyland

 Other Ways to Celebrate a Birthday at Disneyland

 If you're staying in a Disneyland-owned hotel, tell the staff it's your birthday.

 Anywhere musicians are performing, let them know about the birthday.
 They might have a serenade.